-Seminars focus on integration of conceptual learning with field practice developing the student's particular practice interest.
-Students are required to participate in a total of four one-semester-credit doctoral seminars during the DNP/FNP program.
+Seminars focus on the DNP Scholarly Project.
+Students are required to participate in a total of four one-semester-credit doctoral seminars during the DNP-FNP program.
 The final seminar culminates in the project presentation and completion of the requirements for the DNP degree.